florianberthier/Software-Quality-Handbook-Assignment/Readme.md

 ## Introduction
 The Coding Standard also know as Coding Stlye is a set of rules, guidelines and programming conventions created within the company to build software uniformly.
 It helps other developers to understand code regardless of his author and it allows smoother code reviews.

+In other words, standardization of code facilitate :

+- Readability
+- Debuging
+- Maintenance
+- Business Logic
+- Reusability
+- Testing

+## Scope of execution

+The following coding style applies to every program inside the company written in C. No matter which product or service you are working on, you should follow the guideline.

 # Blog **Posts**

 https://medium.com/@marilu597/general-coding-guidelines-clean-code-from-day-1-9ab0804e5d91